 When looking at this type of building we need to consider the construction type, occupancy, access and egress points and any special hazards.
 What are our initial resources and what should we have coming on the way?
 This building is four stories and is a dormartory at a college.
 The corridor length is 225 from stairwell to stairwell.
 As you look at the building in the picture, the stairwell on the right is more remote from a parking surface than the one on the left.
-The elevation that you see in the picture from this side is the same on the opposite side.

 That’s right, it is different.
 That team may lose a game if they don’t practice.
 We may lose a firefighter, a citizen, a building or a block of buildings if we don’t practice.
 It’s time to be different.
 It’s time to not cave into negative peer pressure and to create our own positive peer pressure that makes it “wrong” to be on the side of “inaction.”
 It’s time we hold what we do and love to a high standard and expect the best of ourselves and of those around us.
 Do the job and do it better than well.
 Encourage others with our actions and show the next generation what being a firefighter is about.
 Don’t let them be their own worst enemy.